BLUF (communication): Use in the military

 Similarly, military lawyers use BLUF to summarize the key points of their reports:"Bottom line up front: no two states have identical national laws; even our understanding and application of the laws of International Humanitarian Law (IHL) (Geneva and Hague being the cornerstones) are not uniform.
 As judge advocates (JA) and legal advisors (LEGADs), we have a central role in identifying and understanding the relevant national positions within combined forces, the implications for the force, and advising how to minimize the operational or tactical impact, in order to ensure mission accomplishment."

 Military officers also use short BLUF to convey a positive review, such as "Bottom line up front, you should read this book.
 That said, while I do recommend it, it is not without some serious issues."
 As well as a negative review, as follows:"Here's the bottom line up front: As physicist Wolfgang Pauli famously quipped, "This is not right.
 It isn't even wrong."
 Lt Col Robert Spalding's article "America's Two Air Forces" (Summer 2009) is deeply flawed in both premise and argument.
 Meaningful analysis of our aircraft requirements demands sound methodology and critical assessments that minimize internal biases.
 Unfortunately, the author falls far short on both counts.
 He describes a requirement for a bifurcated US Air Force equipped to meet the demands of peer-competitor threats and irregular warfare, and then asserts that current aircraft procurement plans will fail to meet either requirement.
-While there is some merit in his general assessment of roles and missions for his "Two Air Forces" (kudos to his discussion of irregular warfare), the analysis offered -- which is inadequate and often specious -- fans to support his conclusions.
+While there is some merit in his general assessment of roles and missions for his "Two Air Forces" (kudos to his discussion of irregular warfare), the analysis offered – which is inadequate and often specious – fails to support his conclusions.
 I will address his assertion that our Air Force should focus on a peer-competitor force structure."